RedTurtle/redturtle.lookup/README.rst

 How to use
 ==========

-You simply need to go to your ZMI's root (for example: http://localhost:8080).
+You simply need to go to your ZMI root (for example: http://localhost:8080).

 .. image:: https://raw.githubusercontent.com/RedTurtle/redturtle.lookup/master/docs/lookup.gif